jdan/thatjdanisso.cool/articles/2018-01-07-j-fibonacci.md

 ## Lists lists and more lists

 J really shines when it comes to lists - and we'll use 'em to build our sequence.
-You can built lists just by writing the elements separated with whitespace.
+You can build lists just by writing the elements separated with whitespace.
 Seriously.

 ```
   1 2 3